ehendrix23/tesla_dashcam/README.rst

     - Fixed: Traceback when running executable without providing --ffmpeg option.
 0.1.19:
     - Fixed: Tracebacks when there is no events.json file `Issue #168 <https://github.com/ehendrix23/tesla_dashcam/issues/168>`_
+0.1.20:
+    - New: Option --sentry_start_offset to set the starting offset specifically for sentry based events
+    - New: Option --sentry_end_offset to set the starting offset specifically for sentry based events
+    - Changed (BREAKING): How offsets are calculated has been changed and can impact result if negative values were being provided for start_offset and/or end_offset!

 TODO